Why Do the Same Things Happen Over and Over?

-Until we actually grapple with something that keeps coming up, and we work it through and master it, it will keep cropping up.
+Until we actually grapple with something that keeps coming up, and we work it through and master it, it will keep reappearing.
 It’s like groundhog day.

-So if that’s the case, then there is only one real way to change directions and that is to face the problem, define it, and do something different then you’ve been doing.
+So if that’s the case, then there’s only one real way to change directions and that is to face the problem, define it, and do something different then you’ve been doing.